-First rehearsal was a bit of a whirl wind.
-The main body of songs were largely drawn from my own collection of blues music.
+The first rehearsal was a bit of a whirlwind.
+The main body of songs was largely drawn from my own collection of blues music.
 Pete had one or two of his own favourites and Chris added Tore Down and Everybody Wants to Go to Heaven.
 Rehearsal went well and we finished up with a lunchtime beer at the Anchor before heading off to our homes.
 Three days later on Wednesday 23 April, Pinetop’s Boogiemen played their first gig.

 Good evening ladies and gentlemen, will you please welcome South-east London’s last surviving rhythm and Blues Band, Pinetop’s Boogiemen!

-Thirty years on from that first rehearsal, and the band has released a new EP, Man On Earth today.
-I can’t claim to have had any influence on the music this time round.
+Thirty years on from that first rehearsal and the band has released a new EP, Man On Earth today.
+I can’t claim to have had any influence on the music this time around.
 My input has been to produce and direct the video for Revolution Going Down, and to design the artwork for the release.